mragusa/infoblox-adp/README.md

 ## Configuring ADP
 >[!NOTE]
 >When enabling ADP, the LAN1 port becomes dedicated to DNS traffic.
-There for each member appliance will need to utilize the mgmt port for ssh/vpn
+There for each member appliance will need to utilize the mgmt port for SSH/VPN.
+Manamgenet networks must be on a different subnet than the LAN1 interface.

 >[!IMPORTANT]
 >Applying the license and enabling the service will cause a reboot of the appliances.
 Ensure this will be non-impacting for your end users